Page Last Updated:

 Get the Most Value from Your Credits

-Annually, residents can decide whether to cash out their remaining solar energy credit as of March 31 or let the credit continue to accumulate and roll forward.
+Residents can decide at any time whether to cash out their remaining solar energy credit or let the credit continue to accumulate and roll forward.
 The "cash out” will automatically occur when a credit reaches $750 and also when an account is closed.
 If you request a cash out, then the utility will use the actual cost the Borough paid for electricity to determine the value of the credits you have accumulated.
 This rate does not include system charges, capital and operating expenses.
-So, you will get the most value from energy credits if you use them during the year to reduce your bill. “
+So, you will get the most value from energy credits if you use them during the year to reduce your bill.

 Measuring Your Total Consumption and Solar Production